halayuba/laravel-jobsave/readme.md

 Undoubtedly, there are numerous tools out there to help job seekers improve their chances for getting a job.
 Job Save, however, is different with a much basic tenet of serving as your personal assistant in keeping records of everything important that revolves around your job search - in the process keeping you informed and organized.

 ### Screen Shots
+For a quick general view of how Job Save works visit <a href="http://jobsave.io/dashboard" >Workflow </a>

 #### Resume
 ![Define a resume](http://albums.c1st.net/uploads/big/8f79eeeef9cd10206bd9b9e83274009f.png)
 > Define a resume: usually, most job seekers would have one single resume but in case you have multiple variations of the main resume or if you have skills in more than one field then you can create records for all your resumes.